 Bridges are a good balance between price and durability, and they should look like natural teeth.
 A bridge can only replace up to two missing teeth at a time, so if you're missing several in a row then you'll need to consider another option.

 Some people live very happily with dentures, but others find them uncomfortable and have problems with them slipping out of place.
-You might therefore opt for dentures as a temporary treatment option while saving money for a more permanent solution.
+You might therefore opt for temporary dentures as an intermediate treatment option while saving money for a more permanent solution.

 Treatment to replace a missing tooth may also involve orthodontic work.
-If you have had a teeth missing for a while, the other teeth may have started to move out of alignment.
+If you have had teeth missing for a while, the other teeth may have started to move out of alignment and develop a bad bite.
 Braces can bring the remaining teeth back into their proper position before replacing the missing teeth.